PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Copy the bootstrap parameters for use in the next step

 ## 3.10.
-Update Deployment Values in tfvars
+Update Deployment Values in tfvars for VM-series

 Most of the bootstrap parameters and environment-specific variable values have already been prepped in the Terraform code for this deployment.
 You will only need to update the `auth-key` value for your Panorama.

-- From the Panorama

-- **Be very careful to ensure all of the parameters are set correctly.
+- **When bootstrapping, be very careful to ensure all of the parameters are set correctly.
 These values will be passed in as User Data for the VM-Series launch.
 If values are incorrect, the bootstrap will likely fail and you will need to redeploy!**

 - Make sure you are in the appropriate directory